 For the Kingdom of God consists of and is based on not talk, but power—moral power and excellence of soul.I Corinthians 4:20

 Sometimes you’ve got to stand and do what’s right.
 No matter the cost.
-You might lose a deal, a client, friends and family, your reputation or livelihood.
+You might lose a deal, clients, friends and family, your reputation or livelihood.
 You might get vilified, fired or jailed.
 You might even lose your life.

 It takes moral power to stand—the ineffable grit that strengthens us to hold fast to what we know is right and oppose what we know is wrong; especially facing ridicule, ill-will, rejection, loss, and contempt.
 Moral courage is a gift and a discipline.
 It is self-control, patience, long-suffering, and deep obedience.

-Years ago a friend invited me to join his business venture.
-It was a lucrative opportunity, exciting, and opened the possibility of eventually shifting my work away from litigation into international law and business—a long-term dream.
+Decades ago a friend invited me to join his business venture.
+It was a lucrative opportunity, exciting, and opened the possibility of transitioning from litigation into international law and business—a long-term dream.
 Two of my girls were in college, so the extra income was a welcome benefit.
 What could go wrong?
 We were both believers.
 And the business only stacked an additional 10-15 hours a week on top of my full-time litigation practice and teaching my kids at home after work.

 My wife said something didn’t smell right.
 It was too good to be true.
 My wife is a genius.
 I should have listened.

-Worldwide operations demanded I make myself available 24/7.
+Worldwide operations demanded I make myself available 24/7 and begin to travel overseas.
 At first it was energizing—plugging into the matrix.
-I woke up in the middle of the night to respond to emails originating from cities in exotic time zones.
+I’d wake in the middle of the night to respond to emails originating in exotic time zones.
 Solving legal and operational issues to keep the machine afloat.

 Big problems surfaced within months.
 I found myself swimming in dark international waters with new European and Asian colleagues bearing secretive personalities and murky moral values.
-The company culture was ‘over promise and under deliver’ while the international principals drained the firm of cash to buy luxury cars, real estate, and lavish vacations.
+I slowly discovered the company culture was ‘over promise and under deliver’ while the international principals drained the firm of cash to buy luxury cars, real estate, and lavish vacations.